IBM/ibm-websphere-automation/gitops-deployment/README.md

 - Ensure the cluster meets the supported platform, sizing, persistent storage, and network requirements indended for WebSphere Automation.
 For more information, see [System Requirements](https://www.ibm.com/docs/en/ws-automation?topic=installation-system-requirements)

-- Prior to deploying WSA application using ArgoCD, make sure to install WSA operator pre-requisites, which include the IBM Cert Manager operator, IBM Licensing operator, and ingress network policies.
-Follow steps from here (https://www.ibm.com/docs/en/ws-automation?topic=automation-installing-websphere-operator-prerequisites) to set up the pre-requisites.
+- Prior to deploying WSA application using ArgoCD, make sure to install WSA operator pre-requisites, which includes Redhat Cert Manager operator and IBM Licensing operator.

 ## Installing OpenShift GitOps